 The wedding of your son or daughter will be one of the most memorable events in your lifetime so naturally you want to look amazing.
-So before I even go into detail on what best to wear, I want to emphasize one important thing.
+So before I even go into detail mother of the bride outfit ideas, I want to emphasize one important thing.

 It is ok (perhaps even mandatory) to splurge on your outfit!

-Of course, you may want to try and get an outfit that you can wear for other occassions as well, but if those outfits don’t make you feel as special as you like, then just accept that you will need a good budget.
+Of course, you may want to try to get an outfit that you can wear for other occasions as well, but if those outfits don’t make you feel as special as you want to, then just accept that you will need a good budget.

 And then, there are the numerous photos of course.
-I have personally made the mistake of sticking to a low budget for a high profile occasion and I still regret it today!
+I have personally made the mistake of sticking to a low budget for a high-profile occasion and I still regret it today!
 I can assure you that I will never make that mistake again.

 Ok, so now that I have this important point out of the way, let’s take a look at what you should wear.

 What requirements does a mother of the bride / groom outfit have?

 Weddings may be very different right now, depending on where you live.
 It could be that weddings aren’t allowed at the moment, but you are busy planning for one, or that they need to be smaller affairs.
 Whatever the situation, when you are able to attend a wedding, you’ll want to look your best.

 Although dressing rules at weddings vary by country, in general a mother of the bride dress should: